saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 contains what is needed.
 You download that file and Click `IMPORT` which brings up your phones filesystem.

-There is also a `CREATE` option for advanced users who are setting up their own WireGuard network, typically if you host your own VPN server.
+Alternatively, the `CREATE` option for advanced users who are setting up their own WireGuard network, typically if you host your own VPN server.

 After this is setup you should always verify that your traffic is encrypted (hidden IP) and your DNS queries are protected (no leaks).